pterodactyl-installer/pis-bot/README.md

 ## Staying updated

-To stay updated with the latest versions, you can run a cronjob to automatically pull the latest version from the github.
+To stay updated with the latest versions, you can run a cronjob to automatically pull the latest version from the GitHub.
 Run `crontab -e` and add this at the end of the file:

 ```bash
 */1 * * * * su -s /bin/sh root -c 'cd /root/pis-bot/ && /usr/bin/git update-index --assume-unchanged auth.json && /usr/bin/git pull origin master'
 ```

 If you are using the system service and want to restart it, use this instead:

 ```
 */1 * * * * su -s /bin/sh root -c 'cd /root/pis-bot/ && /usr/bin/git update-index --assume-unchanged auth.json && /usr/bin/git pull origin master && systemctl restart pis-bot'
 ```